 - Create an account and verify your website.

 - Look at the ‘search terms’ and ‘positions’ columns

 - Identify keywords that are not included in your content.

 - Change your content to add those keywords naturally

 Google Trends (Free)

-Go to Google Trends and perform several searches, using different filters to find out what is trending in your industry.
+Go to Google Trends and perform several searches using different filters to discover what is trending in your industry.